Anulekha-Chatterjee/minesweeper/README.md

 1.If the cell has a mine underneath, the game is over.
 2. If the cell does not have a mine underneath, a number is displayed on the cell that denotes the number of mines in the adjacent cells.
+3. If No adjacent cell has bombs then recursively neighbouring cells are explored.

 This is the overall look of the game: